recognizability/shest/README.md

   --sc_annotate         Force annotation on the cells with a single cell reference (default: False) --batch_size BATCH_SIZE
-                        Batch size of data loader (default: 128) --rotate              Rotate the images in 0, 90, 180 and 270 degree (default: False) --epochs EPOCHS       Number of epochs in training (default: 40) --lr LR               Learning rate of optimizer (default: 0.01) --train               Force training the model (default: False)
+                        Batch size of data loader (default: 128) --epochs EPOCHS       Number of epochs in training (default: 40) --lr LR               Learning rate of optimizer (default: 0.01) --train               Force training the model (default: False)